 It’s good practice to follow PCI DSS if you handle card payments and are in any doubt over the data you store.
 Failure to maintain data security in line with PCI DSS could result in fines, reputational damage, and loss of customer data and support.

-Thankfully, PCI security standards are simple to follow and keep up to provided you work with a professional cybersecurity expert and a verified PCI QSA, or Qualified Security Assessor.
+While navigating PCI security standards can be complex, they become much more manageable when you work with a professional cybersecurity expert and a verified PCI QSA, or Qualified Security Assessor.

 These qualified assessors will have specific certifications to thoroughly test critical systems under PCI’s evolving standards, including at least one security and one audit certification.
 Some might, for example, even have a CEH or Certified Ethical Hacker certification.